MattSegal/devblog/content/pytest-on-github-actions.md

 ### Next steps

 Write some tests, run them locally, and then let GitHub run them for you on every commit from now on.
+If you get stuck, check out [this minimal reference](https://github.com/MattSegal/actions-python-tests) or the [Actions docs](https://help.github.com/en/actions).